What are spiders?

 To remove spiders that have overtaken your California yard or home, it is best to partner with an experienced professional that can accurately identify them, find their hiding spots, and provide the treatments necessary to remove them from unwanted areas.

 At HomeShield Pest Control, we offer fast action and comprehensive pest control services that are kid-friendly, pet-friendly, and eco-friendly.
 We are committed to providing long-term solutions that will protect yourself, your family, and your pets from spiders and other household pests.
-If you live in the Sacramento Valley or Southern California and are seeing lots of spider activity on your property, give us a call today!
+If you live in the Sacramento Valley or Southern California and are seeing lots of spider activity on your property, give us a call today for effective spider control services!

 How can I prevent spiders in the future?

-Some of our most helpful tips to help make your yard and home less appealing to the spiders that call California home are listed below:
+Some of our most helpful spider prevention tips to help make your yard and home less appealing to the spiders that call California home are listed below:

 - Remove as much excess vegetation and yard debris from your property as possible.